lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 ```

-6. Let user know they can stop a multi-image source like video or camera
+6. A message is output to let the user know they can stop a multi-image source like video or camera.

 ```cpp
     if (firstFrame) {